the-craftlab/gluecraft/docs/docs/troubleshooting/common-issues.md

 # Common Issues

-Solutions for frequently encountered problems when using the JPD to GitHub Connector.
+Solutions for frequently encountered problems when using Gluecraft JPD.

 ## Connection Issues